-There are many in-app purchase provided within the app and the code had to be written carefully to get desired results.
+There are much in-app purchases provided within the app and the code had to be written carefully to get the desired results.

 To overcome the data synchronization challenges, we created an algorithm that identified the likes coming from normal and premium users.
 The algorithm can remember likes made by a user to any particular image and avoid the same user liking the same post again.

-Instagram API limit was one of the most trickiest part of the project.
+Instagram API limit was one of the trickiest parts of the project.
 The limitation of 5000 likes per hour was a limiting factor and we devised a technique through which each user account could get more likes than that.

-There are various inapp purchase packs available within the application and each of them come with a differing condition.
+There are various in-app purchase packs available within the application and each of them comes with a differing condition.
 Hence, in the event of a purchase, our developers had to be very cautious about the codes written for all the in-app purchase commands and their implied results too.